Home » Water Quality » Tap Water » Nigeria Tap Water Quality Report: Is It Drinkable?

 A 2020 study found that bottled and sachet water are the two safest sources of hydration available to the Nigerian populace.
 Bottled water is the better option of the two, as sachet water is more likely to be contaminated by disease-causing microbes.

 However, Nigerian bottled water is still not as safe as it should be.
-According to another study from 2020, both heavy metal contamination and microbial contamination were observed in samples of bottled water from most locations around the country.
+According to another study from 2020, samples of bottled water from most locations around the country showed both heavy metal contamination and microbial contamination.

 Are Water Filters Necessary in Nigeria?

-Given the lack of readily-available safe drinking water in Nigeria, it is wise for citizens and travelers alike to treat their water before consumption.
+Given Nigeria's lack of readily available safe drinking water, it is wise for citizens and travelers alike to treat their water before consumption.

 Water filtration systems can remove pathogens, heavy metals, and other contaminants from drinking water.
-The level of purification that filtration can achieve depends on the type of water filter used—and not all water filters are up to the task of cleaning drinking water in Nigeria.
+The level of purification that filtration can achieve depends on the type of water filter used—and not all water filters are capable of cleaning the drinking water in Nigeria.

 For example, although activated carbon filters can take care of the heavy metal contaminants found in much of Nigeria’s groundwater, they cannot remove bacterial pathogens.